yosevu/learn-kikamba/documents/kikamba-manual-edit.md

 the future of the verb to be is eformed by the subject prefix + the future tense marker + the stem (ithiwa) which means to be. nce:

 Subject prefix + future tense marker + stem (ĩthĩwa) Kũ + K (a + I) ĩthĩwa.
+Kũkeethĩwa - There will be
-Kũkeethĩwa Example:
+Example:

 Ũni kukeethĩwa wakeana?
 Tommorrow will be what day?
 Aũke kũkeethĩwa mũthenya wĩva?
 The day after tomorrow will be which day?

 Note: The above two examples are the immediate future tense.
 The verb to be in the past tense (Va/Kũ) is: - Yesterday past tense; It is formed by the subject prefix + tesne marker “na2 preceeding, e.g.